Dongcheon of Goguryeo: Reign

 In 243, he named his son Yeonbul the crown prince and successor to the throne.
 He attacked Silla, another of the Three Kingdoms to its south, in 245 but made peace in 248.
-The records are found in Samguk Sagi under the annal of Isageum (Silla’s ruler) that Dongcheon invaded northern area of Silla but the validity of peace agreement has not been fully explained given that Goguryeo was under harsh attacks from the northern area, henceforth invasion of Goguryeo into Silla would be logically incomprehensible.
-It is well accepted that this invasion indicated sudden inflow of refugees from Goguryeo into bordering area with Silla.
+The records are found in Samguk sagi under the annal of Isageum (Silla's ruler) that Dongcheon invaded the northern area of Silla, but the validity of a peace agreement has not been fully explained, since given that Goguryeo was under harsh attacks from the northern area, an invasion of Goguryeo into Silla would be logically incomprehensible.
+It is well accepted that this invasion indicated a sudden inflow of refugees from Goguryeo into a bordering area with Silla.

 Death and succession

 Dongcheon fell ill and died during the fall of 248 after 22 years of rule.
 His tomb is said to be in South Pyongan Province near Pyongyang, North Korea.
 He is said to have been so loved that many people followed him in death.
 Crown Prince Yeon-Bul succeeded his father as King Jungcheon immediately after his father's death.